A Family Business

 began to work in a tiny room of our family home, determined to find the

-perfect technique to transform butterfly wings, flowers, and feathers into unique jewelry pieces.
+perfect technique to transform butterfly wings into unique jewelry pieces.
 It was 2009 in Popayán, a small city in southwest Colombia.

 Supporting Women in Our Community